Dole97/VSD-Sky130-OpenLANE-Workshop/README.md

-After the extraction is complete we open the /designs/picorv32a/runs/<tag_name>/results/routing and we will finf .spef file created there:
+After the extraction is complete we open the /designs/picorv32a/runs/<tag_name>/results/routing and we will find .spef file created there:

 # Acknowledgements